minth1468/music-theory-101/README.md

 Chords found in scales are called **diatonic chords**.

-The roman numeral is a way to denote diatonic  chords in a scale. (compare with 1234567 in major)
+The Roman numeral is a way to denote diatonic chords in a scale. (compare with 1234567 in major)

 - e.g. Roman numeral of C major